ONSdigital/respondent-home-ui/README.md

 This repository contains the Python [AIOHTTP](http://docs.aiohttp.org/en/stable/) application that is the user interface for the Respondent Home product.

+## Payload

+The fields required to launch an eQ survey is documented in the [ons-schema-definitions](http://ons-schema-definitions.readthedocs.io/en/latest/respondent_management_to_electronic_questionnaire.html#required-fields).

 ## Installation
 Install the required Python packages for running and testing Respondent Home within a virtual environment: